wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 <!--more-->

-You can find the answers and some explications [HERE](http://www.allblue.me/swift/2016/01/08/quiz-answers)
+You can find the answers and some explanations [HERE](http://www.allblue.me/swift/2016/01/08/quiz-answers)

 **Tested with Swift 2.1 & Xcode 7.2**